Joe Sloan

-Joseph Whitley Sloan (born December 6, 1986) is an American football player and coach who most recently was the offensive coordinator for the LSU Tigers.
+Joseph Whitley Sloan (born December 6, 1986) is an American football player and coach who is the offensive coordinator for the University of Kentucky.
+He previously served as the offensive coordinator and quarterbacks coach at LSU from 2022 to 2025.

 Early life

 Sloan is one of three sons of William Brittle Sloan (1950-2008) and Katie Whitley Sloan.
 His father was an excavating contractor and real estate developer and his mother, a former elementary school teacher, taught early childhood education at John Tyler Community College.
 He grew up on his family's farm, Mount Blanco, one of the James River Plantations, in Enon, Virginia.
 He is a 2005 graduate of Thomas Dale High School where he played quarterback and his twin brother Will was a linebacker.

 Football was a family tradition for the Sloan twins.
 Their father Bill and two uncles, Bin Sloan and Gibbons Sloan, had all played football for Thomas Dale in the 1960s.
 Gibbons, one of the most talented high school players in the Tri-Cities region in the early 1960s, was recruited by several colleges and ultimately accepted a football scholarship to attend NC State in 1961 where he played fullback on the Wolfpack team.